-If you would like to see some or all of the information we hold on you and/or your family, please complete a Data Protection form.
-If you have an allocated worker this form will then be forwarded to that worker.
-If you have any further questions please contact the Surrey County Council Data Protection Officer.
+If you would like to see some or all of the information we hold on you and/or your family, please see our page on Data Protection which sets out how to do this.

 We will endeavour where possible and practicable to provide you with a full copy of the information you are entitled to see, however there may be occasions where due to the volume of paperwork this may not be practical, and we will need to contact you to further verify your request or make an appointment for you to attend one of our offices, where we can make arrangements for you to view all the files and obtain reasonable copies.

 Please be aware that we only hold Surrey County Council records and cannot help with tracing records for any other area of the UK.

 2. Information that you are not allowed to see

 The Data Protection Act 1998 identifies certain information that we are not obliged to release to you.
 This may include:

 - information that could cause physical or mental harm to you or someone else.

 - information that has been supplied to us in confidence by someone else and they are not willing to let you see it.

 - information that is personal to someone else who has not given their consent for you to see it.